 Peter forgets about his letter to Daredevil when President John F. Kennedy is assassinated in Dallas, Texas.
 Both he and Aunt May are shocked and saddened by the event, which casts a pall over their Thanksgiving dinner with the Watsons.

 December 1963 – On doctor’s orders, Aunt May takes a vacation to a warmer climate.
-While seeing her off at Penn Station, Peter spots Curt Connors’s wife and son, just arrived from Florida and looking very worried.
-Curt Connors has disappeared, and his wife fears he has turned into the Lizard again.
+While seeing her off at Penn Station, Peter spots Martha and Billy Connors, just arrived from Florida and looking very worried.
+Curt Connors has disappeared, Martha explains, and she fears he has turned into the Lizard again.
 Spider-Man searches the city for a while before heading to ESU.
 At the coffee shop after class, Peter introduces Mary Jane to his classmates.
 He notices that Gwen seems jealous when Mary Jane invites him out on an impromptu date.
 The next evening, Spider-Man finally tracks down the Lizard.
 However, after a fierce struggle, the Lizard causes Spidey to sprain his arm before escaping.
 Worried his sprained arm might compromise his secret identity, Peter cancels his next date with Mary Jane.
 At school the next morning, Peter claims that he injured himself riding his motorcycle.
 When he tells Harry he’s worried about earning enough money to pay for Aunt May’s trip to the seaside, Harry offers to put in a good word for Peter with his father, certain that Norman Osborn could find a place for a science-whiz like Peter at his company, even just part-time.
 Peter says he’ll keep it in mind.

 Later, Spider-Man catches the Lizard attempting to hijack a traveling exhibit of reptiles, leading them to a fight atop a speeding freight train.
 Spidey defeats the Lizard by luring him into a refrigerated train car.
 The cold makes the Lizard sluggish, allowing Spider-Man to finally knock him out.
 He administers the antidote to turn the Lizard back into Curt Connors and reunites him with his family.
 On the way home, Peter discovers that Harry and Mary Jane are out on a date together.
 Deciding that Mary Jane is pretty but shallow and somewhat annoying, Peter realizes he actually prefers Gwen, even though they haven’t really gone out yet.